The Need for Dash Cameras

-Oftentimes trucking companies face false allegations against their drivers in accidents.
+Oftentimes, trucking companies face false allegations against their drivers in accidents.
 With no evidence, they are forced to pay thousands.
-However, with the addition of a dash camera, the evidence is safely logged away in a SD card or in the cloud.
+However, with the addition of a dash camera, the evidence is safely logged away in an SD card or in the cloud.
 Companies would no longer have to worry about paying large sums of money for accidents their drivers didn’t cause.

-The investment of a dash cam can save companies thousands in the long run.
+The investment in a dash cam can save companies thousands in the long run.
 This affordable technology will quickly pay for itself as your drivers find themselves getting into accidents on the road.

 Types of Dash Cameras

-When you think of a Dash Camera, what do you think of?
-I’m sure a small road facing camera that sits on your dashboard came to mind.
-But did you know the dash camera industry offers more than just a small SD card road facing camera?
+When you think of a dash camera, what do you think of?
+I’m sure a small road-facing camera that sits on your dashboard came to mind.
+But did you know the dash camera industry offers more than just a small SD card camera?

 The Classic Dash Cam

-The Classic Dash Camera is what usually comes to mind.
+The classic dash camera is what usually comes to mind.
 These cameras are small dashboard cameras that record on impact.
-As a simpler solution, Dash Cameras generally are road facing or dual facing (road and rear facing).
-While a few dash cameras may offer Cloud-based memory storage, most of them have SD card memory storage.
+As a simpler solution, dash cameras generally are road-facing or dual-facing (road and rear-facing).
+While a few dash cameras may offer cloud-based memory storage, most have SD card memory storage.

-Some of features that may be present in a Dash Cam are
+Some of the features that may be present in a Dash Cam are